 Frankly speaking, there is no universal imaging procedure available.
-A simple widefield experiment might be fast and sufficient to detect a certain signal, but not provide enough resolution to localize it unambiguously.
+A simple widefield experiment might be fast and sufficient to detect a certain signal, but might not provide enough resolution to localize it unambiguously.
 Confocal microscopy might provide higher resolution, but the high laser intensity might bleach the sample and prevent long-term live cell imaging.
-In particular, imaging large three-dimensional samples requires careful balancing sensitivity, light intensity, resolution and speed, but also optimization of sample preparation including sample staining and clearing.
+In particular, imaging large three-dimensional samples requires careful balancing sensitivity, light intensity, resolution, and speed, but also elaborate optimization of sample preparation including sample staining and clearing.
 Once experiments are running, we are open to discuss the results to further optimize individual steps including sample preparation, data acquisition, image processing as well as data analysis and interpretation.

 Within recent projects, we implemented a broad range of imaging techniques including automated live cell and multiwell plate-based high-throughput screening, Airyscan super-resolution microscopy as well as 3D imaging approaches using 2-photon imaging, Fast-Airyscan confocal imaging and light sheet microscopy.
-Furthermore, we provide access to image processing workstations and various software packages such as Image J, FIJI, Zen Intellesis, Arivis Vision 4D, Cell Profiler, Columbus, HCS Studio and Voreen amongst others.
-Combining image acquisition and data analysis tools, we setup various imaging pipelines which are now available for all users.
-For example, in collaboration with Melissa Bothe (AG Meijsing), we established an automated pipeline for RNA and DNA-Fish imaging including acquisition of z-stacks, image segmentation, quantification and statistical analysis which is now used by several research groups throughout the institute.
-In a similar approach, established a workflow to quantify phase separation events inside the nucleus accompanying gene regulation (AG Hnisz).
-In collaboration with the Yaspo lab and Zeiss, we established semi-automated workflows to screen and analyze cancer spheroids.
-These involve targeted acquisition schemes to identify and characterize spheroid formation in 3D cell culture systems as well as drug response and end point assays (Buschow et al., 2019, Application note; see http://go2.zeiss.com/FsaMq00PPbX0J3mp000SLiC).
-Similar approaches are now used by other groups to study embryogenesis using gastruloids (Dept. Herrmann) or stem cell differentiation (Dept. Meissner).
+Furthermore, we provide access to image processing workstations and various and a broad range of software packages such as Image J, FIJI, Zen Intellesis, Arivis Vision 4D, Cell Profiler, Columbus, and HCS Studio and Voreen amongst others.
+Combining image acquisition and data analysis tools, we setup various imaging pipelines driven by specific needs of individual users.
+One established, these workflows are then made available for a broader user community.